Dark skin: Geographic distribution

 There is a correlation between the geographic distribution of UV radiation (UVR) and the distribution of skin pigmentation around the world.
 Areas that have higher amounts of UVR have darker-skinned populations, generally located nearer the equator.
 Areas that are further away from the equator and generally closer to the poles have a lower concentration of UVR and contain lighter-skinned populations.
 This is the result of human evolution which contributed to variable melanin content in the skin to adapt to certain environments.

 A larger percentage of dark-skinned people are found in the Southern Hemisphere because latitudinal land mass distribution is disproportionate.
 The present distribution of skin colour variation does not completely reflect the correlation of intense UVR and dark skin pigmentation due to mass migration and movement of peoples across continents in the recent past.
-Dark-skinned populations inhabiting Africa, Australia, Melanesia, Papua New Guinea and South Asia all live in some of the areas with the highest UV radiation in the world, and have evolved very dark skin pigmentations as protection from the sun's harmful rays.
+Dark-skinned populations inhabiting Africa, Australia, Melanesia, South Asia, Southeast Asia, West Asia and South America live in some of the areas with the highest UV radiation in the world, and have evolved very dark skin pigmentations as protection from the sun's harmful rays.

 Evolution has restricted humans with darker skin in tropical latitudes, especially in non-forested regions, where ultraviolet radiation from the sun is usually the most intense.
 Different dark-skinned populations are not necessarily closely related genetically.
 Before the modern mass migration, it has been argued that the majority of dark-pigmented people lived within 20° of the equator.